 \subsubsection{Comparison of the Training Cost and Performance}

-From Table~\ref{table:hko-cost} we can see that the memory occupation of the state-of-the-art model PrecipLSTM has reached 40G, the maximum capacity of the A100 graphics card.
+From Table~\ref{table:ms-rnn:hko-cost} we can see that the memory occupation of the state-of-the-art model PrecipLSTM has reached 40G, the maximum capacity of the A100 graphics card.
 However, the size of the image processed by PrecipLSTM at this time is only 124$\times$124, which is far from the high-resolution requirements of precipitation nowcasting in practical applications.
 However, MS-RNN greatly alleviates this dilemma.
 MS-MIM, MS-MotionRNN, and MS-PrecipLSTM reduce the memory usage of the basic RNN model by nearly half.

-We use the rainfall intensity thresholds 0.5, 2, 5, and 10 $mm/h$ to calculate the Critical Success Index (CSI)~\cite{shi2017deep} and the Heidke Skill Score (HSS)~\cite{shi2017deep}.
+Both critical success index (CSI)~\cite{shi2017deep} and Heidke skill score (HSS)~\cite{shi2017deep} need to be calculated under a certain threshold, and this paper takes 0.5, 2, 5, and 10 $mm/h$ as the threshold of rainfall intensity.
 We ignore indicators for heavy rain because Germany has a temperate maritime climate with frequent light rain all year round.
-Furthermore, we also evaluate the overall performance of the model with the Balanced Mean Squared Error (B-MSE)~\cite{shi2017deep} and Balanced Mean Absolute Error (B-MAE)~\cite{shi2017deep} measures, which assign more weights to heavier rainfalls in the calculation of MSE and MAE.
+Furthermore, we also evaluate the overall performance of the model with the balanced mean squared error (B-MSE)~\cite{shi2017deep} and balanced mean absolute error (B-MAE)~\cite{shi2017deep} measures, which assign more weights to heavier rainfalls in the calculation of MSE and mean absolute error (MAE).

-Quantitative results are shown in Table~\ref{table:hko-cost}.
+Table~\ref{table:ms-rnn:hko-cost} gives quantitative results.
 MS-RNN improves the precipitation forecasting ability of RNN, among which the performance of MS-PredRNN is close to the advanced PrecipLSTM, while MS-ConvLSTM has average performance but the smallest memory usage.
 In practical applications, MS-ConvLSTM and MS-PredRNN can be used to cope with high-resolution prediction tasks.
 This paper adopts an RNN structure of 64 channels and 6 layers, which also can be appropriately reduced to find a trade-off between performance and cost.

-Fig.~\ref{fig:hko_demo} also proves that MS-RNN has better performance than RNN.
+Fig.~\ref{fig:ms-rnn:hko_demo} also proves that MS-RNN has better performance than RNN.
 MS-RNN pay more attention to the precipitation over 30 $\textrm{dBZ}$ (yellow, which can be converted to about 3 $mm/h$ through the Z-R relationship in Germany~\cite{ma2022preciplstm}) than RNN, which is most evident in their predictions for the last frame.